 Hiring an in-house UA person before they have a repeatable retention loop or clear LTV profile.
 This creates a situation where your hire spends 3 months acquiring users that have terrible retention, then you blame the acquisition strategy instead of the product.

 You need to validate that users your app acquires actually stick around and generate value.
-If your 30-day retention is below 15 percent, no acquisition strategy will make economics work.
+If your 30-day retention is critically low, no acquisition strategy will make the economics work.
 Too many founders use hiring an in-house team as a signal that growth is being 'solved,' when actually they've just added fixed costs to a broken unit economy.
 Agencies force you to prove CAC payback before scaling.
 In-house hires can hide poor retention behind creative optimization for months.

 The retention prerequisite

-Before hiring in-house or committing agency budget above $5K monthly, your app should show 20 to 25 percent 7-day retention and clear path to 15 plus percent 30-day retention.
+Before hiring in-house or committing meaningful agency budget, your app should demonstrate solid early retention and a clear path toward strong 30-day retention.
 Without these, acquisition work is optimization theatre.

 Should you start with an agency and transition to in-house as you scale?